Veetaha/snowpity/README.md

 The bot is deployed using [terraform].
 All tf projects reside under `deployment/` directory.

 The application is hosted by [Hetzner Cloud][hetzner].
-It is delivered to the server via a [Dockerhub repository], and covered with telemetry exfiltration by a [Grafana Cloud Stack][grafana-cloud].
+It is delivered to the server via a [Dockerhub repository][dockerhub-repo], and covered with telemetry exfiltration by a [Grafana Cloud Stack][grafana-cloud].
 The bot services are orchestrated by [docker-compose], which is in turn bootstrapped via [cloud-init] and [systemd].

 To deploy the bot, you need to manually create several accounts at: